Treasury Management

 Common issues:

-Voter Apathy: Governance participation often <5% of token holders.
-Decisions made by small group.
+Voter Apathy: Governance participation often low.
+Decisions made by a small group.

 Delegation Concentration: Voting power concentrated among few large delegates.
 Reduces true decentralization.

-Proposal Spam: Without deposit requirements, many low-quality proposals submitted.
+Proposal Spam: Without deposit requirements, many low-quality proposals are submitted.

 Long Voting Periods: Long voting periods slow down treasury response to market conditions.

-Exit Scams: Teams can proposal to send entire treasury to personal addresses.
+Exit Scams: Teams can propose to send entire treasury to personal addresses.
 Treasury governance doesn't prevent this with sufficient voting power concentration.

 Well-designed governance structures mitigate but don't eliminate these challenges.